General Instrument SP0256

-GI SP0256 refers to a family of closely related NMOS LSI chips manufactured by General Instrument in the early 1980s, able to model the human vocal tract by a software programmable digital filter, creating a digital output converted into an analog signal through an external low-pass filter.
+SP0256 refers to a family of closely related voice synthesis NMOS LSI chips manufactured by General Instrument in the early 1980s, able to model the human vocal tract by a software programmable digital filter, creating a digital output converted into an analog signal through an external low-pass filter.
 The SP0256 includes 2 KB of mask ROM.
 The various versions of SP0256 differ primarily in the voice data programmed into their mask ROMs.

 Architecture overview

-The SP0256 (and its predecessor, the SP0250) implement a 12-pole, Linear Predictive Coding (aka LPC-12) all-pole Vocal Tract Model (VTM).
+The SP0256 (and its predecessor, the SP0250) implements a 12-pole, Linear Predictive Coding (aka LPC-12) all-pole Vocal Tract Model (VTM).
 The SP0256 generates speech with a 10 kHz sample rate.
 The SP0256 realizes its 12-pole filter with a series of cascaded 2-pole IIR filter sections.
 This is in contrast to its contemporaries, such as Texas Instruments LPC Speech Chips, which used an 8 kHz sample rate with a 10-pole model, and realized their VTM with a lattice filter.

 The SP0256 combines the VTM with a simple controller that loads compressed coefficient data into the VTM, either from the on-chip ROM, external speech ROMs such as the SPR-128, or in the case of the Intellivoice, an SPB640 speech data FIFO.